How to Use Net Promoter Score to Gauge Customer Loyalty

 Detractors: These are unsatisfied customers.
 They can be louder than promoters and can actively discourage others from using a product or service.
 A detractor has a score of 6 or below.

-Why bothering with customer satisfaction, customer loyalty and loyalty programs?
+Why bothering with customer satisfaction, customer loyalty and customer loyalty programs?
 One of the main advantages of an effective loyalty program is that this kind of programs can help to achieve an immediate impact on the customer retention rate.

 Net Promoter Score Calculation